rackerlabs/support-how-to/content/cloud-servers/centos-7-apache-and-php-install.md

         yum install httpd

-2. Use systemd's systemctl tool to start the Apache service:
+2. Use the systemd `systemctl` tool to start the Apache service:

         systemctl start httpd